 • Advance notice & invitations to openings, art exhibitions, workshops & historical exhibits

-CLICK HERE TO BECOME AN INDIVIDUAL MEMBER
+CLICK HERE TO CHOOSE YOUR INDIVIDUAL MEMBERSHIP LEVEL

 The Islip Art Museum is a division of the Town of Islip Department of Parks, Recreation and Cultural Affairs and is managed by the Islip Arts Council.
 It is the leading exhibition space for contemporary art on Long Island.
 The New York Times recently cited the Museum as the ''best facility of its kind outside Manhattan.''
-It presents four exhibitions a year in the galleries of the Brookwood Hall Mansion, a landmark estate on Long Island's south shore.
-Exhibitions are organized to reflect issues and concerns in the current art world.
-Suggested Donation $5.

 CLICK HERE TO VISIT THE ISLIP ART MUSEUM WEBSITE.